uw-comphys/shapelets/README.md

 ## Examples of Usage

 Several in-depth examples were developed that explore the use and capabilities of the shapelets package for both astronomy and self-assembly related applications.
-All examples can be found [**here**](https://github.com/uw-comphys/shapelets).
+All examples can be found [**here**](https://github.com/uw-comphys/shapelets/tree/main/examples) with documentation for the examples found [**here**](https://github.com/uw-comphys/shapelets/tree/main/docs/examples).
 The examples should be the first place for new users to understand how to use the shapelets package.
 All examples have instructions to use the `shapelets` package via both [**interface methods**](#interface-methods).

 * Examples 1-3 demonstrate use of the `shapelets.self_assembly` submodule to compute relevant methods such as the response distance method ([R. Suderman (2015)](http://dx.doi.org/10.1103/PhysRevE.91.033307)), local pattern orientation ([M. P. Tino (in revision)](https://github.com/uw-comphys/shapelets)) and defect identification method ([M. P. Tino (in revision)](https://github.com/uw-comphys/shapelets)).
 * Example 4 demonstrates use of the `shapelets.astronomy` submodule to compute the decomposition and reconstruction of galactic images [[A. Refregier (2003)](https://doi.org/10.1046/j.1365-8711.2003.05901.x), [R. Massey (2005)](https://doi.org/10.48550/arXiv.astro-ph/0408445)].